Points to note

 - Copyright: Learning content needs to comply with copyright legislation.
 In addition to the Library’s pages on copyright and teaching, there are also copyright tips for teaching during COVID-19.

-- Under Module Information, please use the FET Module Handbook Template 2020_21 (accessible) for this year.
-It is in an accessible format (using minimum font size and Word styles), and includes minor updates to both the content for students and to the staff guidance embedded within in.
+- Under Module Information, you will find a new 2021/22 FET Module Handbook Template for this year.
+It is in an accessible format (using minimum font size and Word styles).
+Please download this and edit it to include your own module-specific content.

 The purpose of the template

 The purpose of the template is to provide a good starting point for module leaders setting up a module site and encourages good practice from the outset.
 The module template is to be used in conjunction with the following guiding principles, which are critical elements for effective communication with students.

 - Currency and activity: Students respond best to environments which appear ‘live’.
 They will engage more readily with a learning environment if it is updated regularly, has immediately relevant information and encourages activity.

 - Organisation and clarity: Feedback indicates that students value consistency in the layout of Blackboard sites; if it is the same across their modules they know where to find key information quickly.
 Information about the module should be easy to find and learning materials should be clearly organised and easy to navigate.